colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 }
 ```

 You now have the values you need to render each slot.
-To do so add a method called `renderSlot` to the `Board` class:
+To do so, add a method called `renderSlot()` to the `Board` class:

 ```js
 export default class Board extends GameObject {